 Discussion

-The current study examined the cognitive functioning of patients with and without a history of substance use, and HC using the STAN, a comprehensive cognitive battery with strong psychometric properties specifically designed for BD (Keefe, Fox et al. 2014).
+The current study examined the cognitive functioning of patients with and without a history of substance use (alchol / illicit drugs), and HC using CVLT test.
 Compared to HC our BD patients, regardless of their substance use comorbidities, demonstrated impaired verbal memory abilities.
+In addition, specifically on recognition domain of CVLT test, subjects with BD plus substance use disorder (alcohol / illicit drugs) demonstrated a higher impairment as compared to healthy controls, and no differences were found for BD without comorbidity compared to controls.
+These results indicated that substance use disorder comorbidity affect specifically the recognition domain.

-These results are consistent with Bora et al.’s meta-analytical review of 12 cognitive studies that found impairments of large effect size in verbal memory in BD (Bora, Yücel et al. 2011), in particular deficits in both immediate and delayed recall (Martínez-Arán, Vieta et al. 2004, Bora, Yucel et al. 2009).
-In line with these findings a previous study using the STAN showed a deficits in recall and recognition that approached significance (Chaves, Lombardo et al. 2011).
+Our results are consistent with Bora et al.’s meta-analytical review of 12 cognitive studies that found impairments of large effect size in verbal memory in BD (Bora, Yücel et al. 2011), in particular deficits in both immediate and delayed recall (Martínez-Arán, Vieta et al. 2004, Bora, Yucel et al. 2009).
+In line with these findings a previous study using the STAN battery showed a deficits in recall and recognition that approached significance (Chaves, Lombardo et al. 2011).
 In another paper CVLT performance was impaired in individuals with bipolar disorder (Glahn, Almasy et al. 2010).
 Another study found that relative to hypomanic, depressive and euthymic BD patients, manic patients present with extensive deficits in immediate and delayed verbal and visual memory (measured by the California Verbal Learning Test – CVLT and the logical memory and visual reproduction subtests of the Wechsler Memory Scale) (Sweeney, Kmiec et al. 2000).
 Furthermore, our clinical sample was heterogeneous and included patients with BD Types I, II and NOS.